IBM-Cloud/sql-query-clients/docs/source/cos.rst

 ProjectLib
 ----------

-:class:`ProjectLib` class maintains a reference to an object of project_lib which can hold assets that can be loaded into the current notebook.
+:class:`ProjectLib` class maintains a reference to an object of IBM Watson Studio's ProjectLib which can read a file stored as an asset and load them into the current notebook.

-A scenario where it is used is
+This file can be used in a number of scenarios, such as

 1. store/reload progress information
 2. load external Python packages
 3. store/reload data files

 *Example*:
-When SQLClient launches many jobs, there is a chance that the progress can be stopped, and you don't want to restart from the beginning.
-The above setting enables the SQLClient or AIOps to skip the completed sql queries.
-The ``prefix_name`` is the file name to be used for saving and restoring the job progress.
+When SQLQuery launches many jobs, there is a chance that the progress can be stopped, and you don't want to restart from the beginning.
+The above setting enables the SQLQuery to skip the completed sql queries.
+The ``file_name`` argument reference to the name of the file to be used for saving and restoring the job progress.

 .. code-block:: python